Emergency Communications Division

 The number 9-1-1 is the number most people in the U.S., and some internationally, call to get help in a police, fire, or medical emergency.
-A 9-1-1 call over dedicated phone lines in Montgomery County goes to the 9-1-1 answering point within the county that is closest to the caller, and trained personnel then send the emergency help needed.
+A 9-1-1 call made over a landline in Montgomery County goes directly to the 9-1-1 center.
 When using a cellular phone to call 9-1-1, be aware that if you are near the border of Montgomery County and your call hits a cellular tower in a neighboring county, your call will be routed to that county's Emergency Communications Center.
 When giving the location, be sure to say "I'm calling from Montgomery County."
 That way, if your call ended up in a neighboring county, they can transfer you quickly so that help can get to you quicker.

 - Never say "nine eleven," since there is no 11 on the telephone keypad.
 Always say "nine one one."